logo

 55.96%

 In NEET UG 2025, 12,36,531 candidates qualified, while the topper, Mahesh Kumar from Rajasthan, secured AIR 1 with 686 marks out of 720.
-After the MCC NEET UG Counselling Round 3 final result was declared on October 11, 2025, the closing ranks provided an important benchmark for estimating the NEET 2026 Safe Score for MBBS Government Colleges.
+After the MCC NEET UG Counselling Round 3 final result was declared on October 11, 2025, the closing ranks provided an important benchmark for estimating the NEET 2026 Safe Score for MBBS in Government Medical Colleges.

 As of May 2026, India has 421 government medical colleges with 58,583 government MBBS seats.
 The total number of government MBBS seats is significantly lower than the number of candidates who qualify NEET each year.